Laurel House

-Laurel House, is an American author, TV personality and international dating coach with a no-games approach to dating.
+Laurel House is an American author, TV personality and international dating coach with a no-games approach to dating.
 House is a monthly guest of KTLA hosting segments for their morning news program and appears as a dating expert on Nightline, The Today Show, E!
 News, and Good Morning America.
 In 2016, House was a dating coach on the E!
-Network original series, Famously Single with a cast of celebrities including: Brandi Glanville, the Bachelorette's Josh Murray, Pauly D, Love & Hip Hop's Somaya Reece, Aubrey O'Day, Jessica White, Willis McGahee and Calum Best.
+Network original series Famously Single where she tried to help celebrities find romantic partners.
+In 2022, House coined the concept "PrioriDating," which encourages daters to prioritize themselves and their primary needs as they date.

 Writing

-Contributing Writer

 House is a contributing writer to media sources including: Reader's Digest, Thrillist, Self, AskMen.com, YourTango.com, Shape, The Minds Journal. and Glamour Magazine, where she writes on a variety of topics related to dating and relationships.
 House is an expert on flirting and has been called the ‘Man Whisperer’.
+Her dating concepts have been referenced in outlets including the Wall Street Journal.

+House has also written five books including: